 Emerald Ash Borer Management Plan

-The Emerald Ash Borer (EAB) is an introduced pest that is killing ash trees in Michigan, Indiana, Illinois, Ohio, Delaware and Ontario.
+The Emerald Ash Borer (EAB) is an introduced pest that is killing ash trees in much of the United States and Canada.
 Since its discovery in Detroit, Michigan in 2002, the borer has spread, killing virtually all ash trees in its path.

-As of 2011, Dublin inventories show approximately 2,397 (9.5%) of the City’s 22,800 street trees are ash trees.
-1,500 ash trees are planted in parks.
+As of 2014, Dublin inventories show approximately 1,928 (8%) of the City’s 23,582 street trees are ash trees.
 Thousands more ash trees are growing on other city property in wooded lots and stream beds as well as private property.
-The City of Dublin must prepare and manage for the arrival of this pest on three fronts – street trees, park/public trees, and trees on private property.

 Parks and Open Space staff will not dispose of any wood outside the quarantine area except at approved sites.